-After setting camp, the guide will suggest you to change into dry clothes and soon our team member serve you hot drinks first with some light snacks.
-You will have time for observing the local area for photographyor simply relax at the camp.
+After setting camp, the guide will suggest you to change into dry clothes.
+Soon after, our team members will serve you hot drinks along with some light snacks.
+You will also have time for observing the local area for photography or simply relaxing at the camp.

-We use LP Gas as a cooking fuel or kerosene stove that we carry with us on our trips.
+We use LP/propane gas as a cooking fuel, or kerosene stove that we carry with us on our trips.
 Garbage is managed properly at camp while the non-burnable and non-disposable items are carried back safely to Kathmandu for proper disposal.